noahgift/cloud-data-analysis-at-scale/topics/docker-format-containers.md

 When collaborating with `git` outside of the local environment, developers often use platforms like [Github](https://github.com/) or [Gitlab](https://about.gitlab.com/) to communicate with other parties and share code.
 [Docker Hub](https://hub.docker.com/) works in a similar way.
 Docker Hub allows developers to share docker containers that can serve as a base image for building new solutions.

 These base images can be built by experts and certified to be high quality:  i.e. the [official Python developers have a base image](https://hub.docker.com/_/python).
-This allows a developer to leverage the expertise of the true expert on a particular software component and improve the overall qualilty of their container.
+This allows a developer to leverage the expertise of the true expert on a particular software component and improve the overall quality of their container.
 This is a similar concept to using a library developed by another developer versus writing it yourself.

 #### Why Docker Containers vs Virtual Machines?